Particular/docs.particular.net/security-advisories/msmq-permissions.md

 All versions of NServiceBus, up to and including 5.2.19 and 6.0.2, are affected by this vulnerability.
 The issue is tracked in https://github.com/Particular/NServiceBus/issues/4266.

 ### Risk Mitigation
-If you are unable to upgrade your endpoints that are using the affected version of NServiceBus, the following can be used as a **temporary workaround**:
+If it is not possible to upgrade all endpoints that are using the affected version of NServiceBus, the following can be used as a **temporary workaround**:

 * Schedule a task that revokes Anonymous and Everyone accounts access to MSMQ queues managed by NServiceBus after each endpoint restart.